onflow/flow/docs/content/support/flow-port/index.md

   - Withdraw/re-stake your earned rewards.
 If you decide to withdraw your rewards, this actions will happen instantly.
 If you decide to re-stake your rewards, the request will again sit in a pending status and will be processed at the next Epoch.
   - Request to be unstaked from the network.
 The unstake request will sit in a pening status for two epochs.
 Once it is processed, the amount that has been unstaked will sit in your unstaked FLOW amount and can now be withdrawn or re-staked.

+## FAQs
+  1. Why do I have multiple 'Keys' on my account?

+     - a.)
+If you created your account with Blocto, you will see that you have multiple keys that exist on your account in the 'Dashboard':

+     1 with weight 1 (device key): This is generated on Blocto and sent to users' device when they login  with email.
+     1 with weight 999 (Blocto service key): This is kept in Blocto's secure key management service and is used to sign transaction.
+     1 with weight 1000 (recovery key): This is kept in Blocto's secure key management service and is only used when user wants to switch to non-custodial mode.

+     Normally if a user wants to send a Flow transaction, it requires signature from both the key on users' device and a key from Blocto service.
+Making it harder for hackers to steal your assets.

+  2. Locked vs. Unlocked FLOW: What is the difference and what can I do with each?

+     - a.)
+Locked FLOW: If you have locked FLOW, you can choose to either stake or delegate it and earn rewards based off of these actions.
+You cannot send locked FLOW to other accounts.
+     - b.)
+Unlocked FLOW: If you have unlocked FLOW, you can stake, delegate, and send this FLOW to other accounts.
+Rewards are considered 'unlocked FLOW'.